testing-library/react-hooks-testing-library/docs/api-reference.md

 side-effect can affect tests that also patch `console.error` (e.g. to assert a specific error message get logged) by replacing their custom implementation as well.

+> Please note that this is done automatically if the testing framework you're using supports the
+> `beforeEach` and `afterEach` global (like Jest, mocha and Jasmine).
+If not, you will need to do
+> [manual suppression](/reference/api#manually-suppress-output) around the test run.

 ### Disabling `console.error` filtering

 Importing `@testing-library/react-hooks/disable-error-filtering.js` in test setup files disable the